zack-bitcoin/amoveo/README.md

 Amoveo contracts are enforced using state-channels.
 This means fees are low, contracts are nearly instant and can support a global audience.

-Amoveo has oracle technology.
+Amoveo has futarchy-based oracle technology.
 Amoveo can learn facts about our world and enforce the outcome of contracts that are governed by these facts.
 This, for example, enables you to bet on the price of Amazon shares.

-The variables that define how to participate in Amoveo can be modified by the Amoveo community using a built-in process.
+The variables that define how to participate in Amoveo can be modified by the Amoveo community using futarchy, a betting-type governance mechanism.
 This way Amoveo will always stay optimally tuned to produce the best results.